 Flight review and instrument proficiency checks

-Two exemptions came into effect on 1 September 2018 to provide alternatives to the rules relating to aircraft rating flight reviews and instrument proficiency checks (IPCs).
+The exemption CASA EX66/21 provides alternatives to the rules relating to aircraft rating flight reviews and instrument proficiency checks (IPCs).

 Flight reviews and IPCs for type rated aircraft were introduced under Part 61.
-The new rules were designed to address the risks associated with the complexity and high performance characteristics of these aircraft, and the need to ensure pilots who operate them maintain their proficiency.
+The new rules were designed to address the risks associated with the complexity and high-performance characteristics of these aircraft, and the need to ensure pilots who operate them maintain their proficiency.
 These flight reviews and IPCs are also consistent with international better practice, although there are differences in how some countries manage the maintenance of pilot competency.

 Under Part 61, pilots need to have a valid flight review for each aircraft rating.
 That means pilots flying a class-rated aircraft need to have a valid flight review for that class rating and, if the same pilot flies a type-rated aircraft, they need to have a separate flight review for that pilot type rating.
-The flight review exemption (CASA EX99/18) simplifies the flight review requirements and, for some pilots, reduces the number of flight reviews they need to complete.
+The exemption (CASA EX66/21) simplifies the flight review requirements and, for some pilots, reduces the number of flight reviews they need to complete.
 Pilots only need to complete a flight review that was conducted in an aircraft of the same category within the previous two years.
 If it is a multi-engine aircraft, the flight review must have been done in a multi-engine aircraft of the same category.
 The flight review rules already recognise other activities that pilots complete such as flight tests, proficiency checks and certain training, all of which satisfy the flight review requirements.
 The same rules apply under the exemption.

 Flight reviews for the low-level, private IFR and night VFR operational ratings remain unchanged.

-A flight review that includes training - and CASA strongly encourages pilots to include training in their flight review - must be conducted under a Part 141 or Part 142 operator as applicable.
+A flight review that includes training - CASA strongly encourages pilots to include training in their flight review - must be conducted under a Part 141 or Part 142 operator as applicable.

 Read our information sheet about changes to aircraft rating flight review requirements.